Chinese regional cuisine: Shandong

-Shandong cuisine features a variety of cooking techniques and seafood ingredients.
-Typical dishes on local menus include braised abalone, braised sea cucumbers, sweet and sour carp, braised pork intestines and Dezhou chicken (marinated chicken originating from the city of Dezhou).
+Shandong cuisine (鲁菜 (lǔcài)), also commonly known as Lu cuisine, is a style of Chinese cuisine originating from the Shandong Province.
+Shandong cuisine enjoyed significant patronage from the imperial families of the Ming and Qing dynasties, contributing prominently to imperial cuisine and gaining popularity across North China.
+Shandong cuisine encompasses a diverse range of cooking techniques and utilizes a variety of seafood ingredients.
+It is characterized by its incorporation of both clear broth and creamy soups.
+Common offerings on local menus often include braised abalone, fried sea cucumbers, sweet and sour carp, braised pork intestines, and Dezhou chicken, a marinated chicken dish originating from the city of Dezhou.

 Fujian

 Fujian cuisine (闽菜 (mǐncài)) is influenced by Fujian's coastal position and mountainous terrain.
 Woodland delicacies such as edible mushrooms and bamboo shoots are also utilized.
-Slicing techniques are valued in the cuisine and utilized to enhance the flavor, aroma and texture of seafood and other foods.
-Fujian cuisine is often served in a broth or soup, with cooking techniques including braising, stewing, steaming and boiling.
+Slicing techniques are valued in the cuisine and utilized to enhance the flavor, aroma, and texture of seafood and other foods.
+Fujian cuisine is often served in a broth or soup, with cooking techniques including braising, stewing, steaming, and boiling.

 Jiangsu

 Jiangsu cuisine (苏菜 (sūcài)) is one of the major components of Chinese cuisine, which consists of the styles of Huai'an, Yangzhou, Nanjing, Suzhou and Zhenjiang dishes.
 It is especially popular in the lower reach of the Yangtze River.
 Huaiyang cuisine, one of the Four Great Traditions, is a style of Jiangsu cuisine.